 Kayaking can be an incredibly physically taxing activity but you won’t be noticing (until the next morning) because your mind will be too focused on the beauty that surrounds you.

-For those of you up for a great workout, kayaks and glass bottom boats are available for rental, and you can go it on your own or with your friends.
+For those of you up for a great workout, kayaks and glass-bottom boats are available for rental, and you can go on them by yourself or with your friends.